Tryon Board of Commissioners regular meeting

 What happens next

-Track the May 19 council meeting, posted minutes, and any draft ordinance or intergovernmental agreement that follows the temporary moratorium.
+Watch for posted May 19 minutes and any draft ordinance or intergovernmental agreement that follows the temporary moratorium.

-The conditional rezoning request for the former St. Luke’s Hospital property at 330 Carolina Drive remains unresolved after commissioners recessed the April 21 public hearing and encouraged the applicant and nearby residents to keep discussing concerns.
+The conditional rezoning request for the former St. Luke’s Hospital property at 330 Carolina Drive was canceled after the group exploring a restaurant and bar in the historic building withdrew its application.

 May 19, 2026